hugolomba/solar-system-api/README.md

 - `GET /all` → Retrieve the complete dataset
 - `GET /planets` → List all planets
 - `GET /planets/:name` → Get detailed information about a specific planet
+- `GET /stars/` → Get all the stars
+- `GET /stars/:name` → Get detailed information about a specific star
 - `GET /dwarf-planets` → List all dwarf planets
 - `GET /dwarf-planets/:name` → Get detailed information about a specific dwarf planet
 - `GET /planets-and-dwarfs` → List all planets and dwarf planets together